 Volunteer Opportunities for Students

 Students often get involved in the Center activities.
-They can help on the ecological preserve, coordinate volunteers and help with conferences and special projects.
+They can help on the ecological preserve, coordinate volunteers, assist with social media, and help with conferences and special projects.

 Opportunities to Teach

 Students in Catawba’s Environmental Program have a wealth of opportunities to participate in the Center’s educational outreach to the community.
 They help develop and orchestrate programs for public and private school students on topics ranging from green buildings and air quality to lake ecology and conservation.
 Sometimes they go to area schools to teach; other times, grade school and junior and senior high students come to the Center and to the ecological preserve for summer camps or designated Environmental Science Days.
-Catawba students will play a key role in the Youth & Environmental Summit, which will be held July 9-14th, 2012.
+Catawba students will play a key role in the Youth & Environmental Summit.